4d-for-ios-sdk/Mobile-Device-Management-Protocol-Reference/markdown/4-Profile_Management/4-Profile_Management.md

 * A `400` error code with `SUPPORT_EMAIL_INVALID` in the response body indicates that the `support_email_address` field in the uploaded profile is either empty or has exceeded the maximum allowed length (250 UTF-8 characters).

 * A `400` error code with `MAGIC_INVALID` in the response body indicates that the `magic` field in the uploaded profile is either empty or has exceeded the maximum allowed length (256 UTF-8 characters).

+* A `400` error code with `LOCALE_INVALID` in the response body indicates that the local fields combination is invalid or unsupported.